Preliminary Facts To Know.

 Greetings Solo, he thought, as he passed the Carbonite Gallery the Hutt was so fond and proud of.
 Jabba was talking to Bib Fortuna and then waved him away, when the master bounty hunter entered the antechamber leading to the grand hall.

 Lately, the Hutt Crime Lord didn't have his band playing as he was meditating on the recent and strange events in Mos Eisley.
-Since the Empire was concentrating its efforts on the Rebel Alliance more heavily, some troops had been moved off-world, and thus, security was more lax on this dust-ball planet, giving a freer run to the criminal slimeball types here who liked to cause trouble for both the Hutt Crime Lords and the Imperials — corrupt, or just keen, on Palpatine's New Order.
+Since the Empire was concentrating its efforts on the Rebel Alliance more heavily, some troops had been moved off-world, and thus, security was more lax on this dust-ball planet, giving a freer run to the criminal slimeball types here who liked to cause trouble for both the Hutt Crime Lords and the Imperials — corrupt or just keen on Emperor Palpatine's New Order.
 The current Imperial governor was fat and lazy and amicable to Jabba, and basically left the Hutt Crime Lord to maintain most of the order on this side of the desert world.

 "So Boba Fett, you have me at a disadvantage, the scum needs to be thinned out, and I am low on credits as usual," said Jabba slowly and evenly in Huttese.